camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 ## DMN Decision Task

-The CMMN decision task references a [deployed] decision table.
+The CMMN decision task references a [deployed] decision definition.
-The decision table is invoked when the task is activated.
+The decision definition is invoked when the task is activated.

 ```xml
 <definitions id="definitions"